Cognex-ID/phonegap-manateeworks-v3/README.md

   });
 ```

-   This method returns a promise that resolves to a boolean value which is true if the key was valid, and false in all other cases (invalid appname, invalid key etc).
+This method returns a promise that resolves to a boolean value that is true if the key was valid, and false in all other cases (invalid appname, invalid key etc).

 Next we configure the scanner with the desired settings using **loadSettings()**.